Parkinson’s – 200 Year Anniversary and Five Great Men

 This pioneering work established the foundations to enable an understanding of the symptoms related to the condition of tremors, rigidity and slowness of movement.
 After his death in 1824, and in recognition of his contribution, the condition became known as ‘Parkinson’s Disease’.

 This article was written by Senior Parkinson’s Nurse Specialist Janet McLeod and is a snapshot of the Seminar: A History of Parkinson’s Janet presented at on Saturday 8 April in Nedlands for the Parkinson’s 200 year anniversary.
-A recording of this seminar will be available soon, if you would like to be notified please email: firstname.lastname@example.org
+A recording of this seminar is available to members, if you would like to view the DVD contact: email@example.com